ibarbech/GeneticAlgorithmLibraryPython/README.md

 Our library uses a few open source projects to work properly:

 * PySide - For creating the User interface.
-* Numpy - For array and number operations.
-* Pyparsing - For work with strings.

 And of course the library itself is open source with a [public repository](https://github.com/ibarbech/GeneticAlgorithmLibraryPython)